C4813/Paint-Tracker-and-Mixing-Helper/paint-tracker-and-mixing-helper/README.md

 ---

 ## Installation

-1. Upload the plugin to `/wp-content/plugins/`.
+1. Upload the plugin
-2. Activate it.
+2. Activate
-3. Create paint ranges.
+3. Create ranges
-4. Add paints manually or import via CSV.
+4. Add paints or import
-5. Insert shortcode(s) into posts or pages.
+5. Use shortcodes

 ---